Every union leader, whether at the local, district council, or international level, has heard some version of this:

 These moments are often frustrating because they can look like a lack of member commitment, even though that is rarely the case.
-More importantly, they can weaken the efforts union leaders are doing to represent, protect, and mobilize their membership.
-In most cases, the issue isn’t apathy.
-It’s that the information never reached the right members, at the right time, in a way that felt relevant to their role in the union.
+In most cases, the issue isn't apathy.
+It's that the information never reached the right members, at the right time, in a way that felt relevant to their role in the union.

 Today's members are navigating constant workplace notifications, personal obligations, social media, political messaging, and the everyday pressures of work and life.
 Union communications are competing with everything.